-The mineral reserve and mineral resource estimates contained in this table have been prepared in accordance with the Canadian Securities Administrators' National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
-These standards are similar to those used by the United

-States Securities and Exchange Commission's ("SEC") Industry Guide No. 7.
+The mineral reserve and mineral resource estimates contained in this table have been prepared in accordance with the Canadian Securities Administrators' National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+These standards are similar to those used by the United States Securities and Exchange Commission's ("SEC") Industry Guide No. 7.
 However, the definitions in NI 43-101 differ in certain respects from those under Industry Guide No. 7.
-Accordingly, mineral reserve and mineral resource information contained herein may not be comparable to similar information disclosed by companies reporting in accordance with The United States Securities and Exchange Commission's ("SEC") Industry Guide No. 7.
+Accordingly, mineral reserve and mineral resource information contained herein may not be comparable to similar information disclosed by U.S. companies.